simeononsecurity/simeononsecurity.ch/content/articles/the-evolution-of-input-devices_-from-keyboards-to-touchscreens/index.en.md

 ### How does gesture control work as an input method?

-Gesture control utilizes cameras or sensors to track and interpret hand movements, allowing users to interact with devices through gestures.
+Gesture control uses cameras or sensors to track and interpret hand movements, allowing users to interact with devices through gestures.
 It offers a touchless and intuitive way of controlling technology, particularly in virtual reality and gaming applications.